rd-editor-docs/rd-editor-docs.github.io/CONTRIBUTING.md

 ## Normal Start
-This guide assumes no knowledge of using Git or a terminal, and does not explain any of those commands listed.
-If you are interested in learning more, you can find many tutorials online.
+This guide assumes no knowledge of using Git or a terminal.
+If you do know some, feel free to modify the steps to your liking.

 ### Creating and cloning a fork
+A fork is a copy of the repository where you are the owner and can thus make changes freely.
-1. Create a fork of the [main repository](https://github.com/<username>/rd-editor-docs.github.io) (click "Fork" on the top right of the page).
+1. Click "Fork" on the top right of the [main repository's home page](https://github.com/rd-editor-docs/rd-editor-docs.github.io).
 2. Open Git Bash, type `cd ~/Desktop`, and press Enter.
 (All future commands typed into the terminal should be submitted with the Enter key.)
 3. Type `git clone https://github.com/<username>/rd-editor-docs.github.io`, replacing `<username>` with your GitHub username.
-Once the command finishes, a local copy of your forked repository will be on your desktop.
+This will create a local copy of your forked repository on your desktop.
 4. Type `cd ~/Desktop/rd-editor-docs.github.io`, then `npm install` to install dependencies.

 ### Making local changes
-1. You can directly modify files inside the folder using your text editor of choice.
-2. To host a local version of the website to see if your changes had an effect, type `npm start`.
+You can directly modify files inside the folder using your text editor of choice.
+To see if your changes had any effect, you can host a local version of the site.
+0. Ensure you're in the root directory (otherwise, type `cd ~/Desktop/rd-editor-docs.github.io`).
-3. A browser window will open with your changes (may take some time).
-Any further file changes should automatically update the website.
+1. Type `npm start`.
+A browser window will open a copy of the site.
+Any further file changes should automatically update the site.
-4. Press `Ctrl-C` in the terminal to stop the process.
+2. Press `Ctrl-C` in the terminal to stop the process.
-Note: If the browser window does not seem to automatically update changes, first make sure that you are saving the edited files.
+Note: If changes don't seem to be automatically updating, first make sure that you are saving the edited files.
 Otherwise, try stopping the process and then running `npm start -- --poll` instead of `npm start`.

 ### Committing changes
+This "saves" all of your changes into a local snapshot called a "commit".
+0. Ensure you're in the root directory (otherwise, type `cd ~/Desktop/rd-editor-docs.github.io`).
 1. Type `git config core.editor notepad` to use Notepad as your default git editor.
+You only need to do this once.
-2. To commit your changes, type `cd ~/Desktop/rd-editor-docs.github.io`, then `git add .`, then `git commit`.
+2. To commit your changes, type `git add .`, then `git commit`.
 3. Notepad will open.
 Type your commit message, then close the file when you want to save.
 4. Type `git push` to push your new commit to your fork.
 You will now be able to view your changes on the [main page of your fork](https://github.com/<username>/rd-editor-docs.github.io).

 ### Making a pull request
+This is a request to merge a set of commits into the main repository.
+Before doing this, it would help if you tested your changes on a local copy of the site to ensure nothing was broken.
 1. Go to the main page of your fork on GitHub.
-2. Press "Contribute" --> "Make a pull request", then leave a summary of the changes in the description.
+2. Click "Contribute" --> "Make a pull request", then leave a summary of the changes in the description.
 Your pull request will be reviewed as soon as possible, and comments may be left on suggested edits before it can be merged.

+### Staying up-to-date
+Since your fork is separate from the main repository, it may fall behind in content over time as new commits are merged.
+1. Go to the main page of your fork on GitHub.
+2. Click "Sync fork" --> "Update branch".
+3. Ensure you're in the root directory (otherwise, type `cd ~/Desktop/rd-editor-docs.github.io`).
+4. Type `git pull`.
+This will update your local copy of the fork.
+If you have uncommitted/unpushed changes, you may need to resolve a merge conflict.

 ## Additional Documentation on Docusaurus-specific Commands